dcigic92/pp1-el-nido-tours/README.md

 - Button *more info* was causing bad SEO performance so had to rename it to *about tours* to get better performance even though I prefered first option.

 - Confirmation pages were not covering full screen on some devices, header, main content and footer together with margins didn't have enough height so on some screens there was white space under the footer.
 I had to put fixed height for main content to be sure to cover whole screen for every device even though I would prefer it without fixed height.

+### Unresolved bugs/issues

+- It is possible to choose dates in the booking form that have already passed.
+Can't fix that with the HTML and CSS only.

 ## Deployment